sciencepal/Local_VSCode_Remote_GCE/Instructions.md

 Open command palette and type Remote-SSH: Connect To Host -> google_colab_ssh

-A new Window should open up with google_colab_ssh as Remote Host - Type in your custom password when prompted
+A new Window should open up with google_colab_ssh as Remote Host

+Accept the fingerPrint prompt; when prompted, type in your password set previously in Colab

 Go to extensions tab and click on the cloud button beside SSH:GOOGLE_COLAB_SSH - you should be able to select all extensions and install